fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

 session, but only when the first test that requests it is about to be called.
-This makes sense when you consider that not all tests might need a session-scoped fixture, and there are various forms to run only a subset of tests, as we have seen in previous chapters.
+This makes sense when you consider that not all tests might need a session-scoped fixture, and there are various forms to run only a subset of tests, as we have seen in previous labs.